What is Play Therapy and When is it Relevant?

 Find Out More

-Click here to book a consultation to speak to our Early Years & Montessori advisor, Jennifer Matteazzi, about where you are on this journey and how we can guide you to achieve your goals.
-Call her directly on 01 892 0031 or email jennifer.matteazzi@portobelloinstitute.com or visit the Early Years & Montessori department here.
+You can book a consultation call to speak to our Early Years advisor, Jennifer Matteazzi, about where you are on this journey and how we can guide you to achieve your goals.
+Call her directly on 01 892 0031 or email jennifer.matteazzi@portobelloinstitute.com or visit our Early Years faculty.